Flip-flop (electronics): SR AND-OR latch

 Note that the SR AND-OR latch has the benefit that S = 1, R = 1 is well defined.
 In above version of the SR AND-OR latch it gives priority to the R signal over the S signal.
 If priority of S over R is needed, this can be achieved by connecting output Q to the output of the OR gate instead of the output of the AND gate.

-The SR AND-OR latch is easier to understand, because both gates can be explained in isolation.
-When neither S or R is set, then both the OR gate and the AND gate are in "hold mode", i.e., their output is the input from the feedback loop.
-When input S = 1, then the output of the OR gate becomes 1, regardless of the other input from the feedback loop ("set mode").
-When input R = 1 then the output of the AND gate becomes 0, regardless of the other input from the feedback loop ("reset mode").
-And since the output Q is directly connected to the output of the AND gate, R has priority over S. Latches drawn as cross-coupled gates may look less intuitive, as the behaviour of one gate appears to be intertwined with the other gate.
+The SR AND-OR latch is easier to understand, because both gates can be explained in isolation, again with the control view of AND and OR from above.
+When neither S or R is set, then both the OR gate and the AND gate are in "hold mode", i.e., they let the input through, their output is the input from the feedback loop.
+When input S = 1, then the OR gate outputs 1, regardless of the other input from the feedback loop ("set mode").
+When input R = 1 then the AND gate outputs 0, regardless of the other input from the feedback loop ("reset mode").
+And since the AND gate takes the output of the OR gate as input, R has priority over S. Latches drawn as cross-coupled gates may look less intuitive, as the behavior of one gate appears to be intertwined with the other gate.
+The standard NOR or NAND latches could also be re-drawn with the feedback loop, but in their case the feedback loop does not show the same signal value throughout the whole feedback loop.
+However, the SR AND-OR latch has the drawback that it would need an extra inverter, if an inverted Q output is needed.

 Note that the SR AND-OR latch can be transformed into the SR NOR latch using logic transformations: inverting the output of the OR gate and also the 2nd input of the AND gate and connecting the inverted Q output between these two added inverters; with the AND gate with both inputs inverted being equivalent to a NOR gate according to De Morgan's laws.